git-pull/tao-of-tmux/manuscript/05-session.md

 ## Renaming a tmux session

+Sometimes the default session name given by tmux isn't descriptive enough.
+It only takes a few seconds to update it.

+You can name it whatever you want.
+Typically if I'm working on multiple web projects in one session, I'll name is "web".
+If I'm assigning one software project to a single session, I'll name it after the software project.
+You'll likely develop your own naming conventions, but pretty much anything is more descriptive than the default.

+If you don't name your sessions, you won't be able to keep track of what is inside that session.
+Sometimes you may forget you already have a project opened that is a few days old and you can just re-attach or switch to that.

 ### Keystroke

-You can rename sessions with `Ctrl-b $`.
+You can rename sessions from within tmux with `Ctrl-b $`.
 The status bar will be temporarily altered into a text field to allow altering the session name.

 ### Command line